anushreelal27-lang/OTT-Movie-Recommendation-System/README.md

 TMDB API Integration
 Hybrid Recommendation System
 User-based collaborative filtering
-🤝 Contributing

-Contributions and suggestions are welcome.

-📜 License

-This project is for educational and learning purposes.

-⭐ If you like this project
+⭐# If you like this project

 Give it a ⭐ on GitHub.